hyunsukyung/Naive_AVL_Tree/README.md

 # Naive_AVL_Tree
-This is a Repository for Naive AVL Tree implementation.
+This is a Repository of Naive AVL Tree implementation for school project.
 ## Structure
 * Each node stores a 32-bit integer
 * The depth of root node is 0